faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Date/Time|When the crash occurred
-Launch Time|When the process\index{process} was originally launched before crashing OS Version| Operating System Version (Build number).  @ios-versions Baseband Version| Version number of the firmware of the cellular modem (used for phone calls) or `n/a` if the device has no cellular modem (most iPads, iPod Touch, etc.)
+Launch Time|When the process\index{process} was originally launched before crashing OS Version| Operating System Version (Build number).  @ios-versions Release Type| _Beta_ when the OS was Beta software Baseband Version| Version number of the firmware of the cellular modem (used for phone calls) or `n/a` if the device has no cellular modem (most iPads, iPod Touch, etc.)
 Report Version|The version of ReportCrash used to produce the report